 - The percent of visits to King County emergency departments (ED) for influenza-like illness (ILI) is below baseline levels and comparable to the 5-year average for this time of year.

-- There were 2 new long-term care facility outbreaks and 2 new influenza related deaths reported.
-Forty-three long-term care facility outbreaks and 28 influenza related deaths have been reported this season - both are around the 5-year average.
+- There was 1 new long-term care facility outbreak but no new influenza related deaths reported.
+Sixty-six long-term care facility outbreaks and 44 influenza related deaths have been reported this season - both are above the 5-year average.